An Evening of Long Goodbyes: Synopsis

 Eventually, Charles is forced to work in a Latvian factory.
 In his spare time, Charles pens a play entitled There's Bosnians in my Attic!
 A Tragedy in Five Acts.
 The Latvian factory suddenly upgrades and swindles its employees out of their wages, leaving Charlie and hundreds of immigrants jobless.
 In order to make some fast cash, Charles lays down all his winnings on the local underdog, An Evening of Long Goodbyes, who narrowly wins the race despite being severely injured in the process.
 Affected by the little dog's plight, Charles decides to give him to Bel to smooth their rift.

 Charles is shocked to learn that Bel is planning a trip to Chekhov's home town in Russia to study The Cherry Orchard, her favorite play.
 The next morning, however, Bel drives her car into a wall at full speed, smashing through the windshield and flying into the sea.
 The circumstances surrounding her death are strange and mysterious, and life for everyone in the house falls into disarray.
 Charles takes a night job, sweeping the floor of a factory.
 He has begun writing a novel describing his fall from wealth, and that he likes his new life, in a way.

 One night, he finds Bel's mobile phone and receives a mysterious call from her.
 She says that she might come back to him one day, and Charles ends his story walking out into his decayed Ireland, bleakly anticipating her return.

 Reception

 The book has received good reviews.
-Stephen Amidon in The New York Times wrote that Murray "writes with the cunning and confidence of a seasoned pro", and that "the novel achieves an unexpected poignancy".
+Stephen Amidon in The New York Times said that Murray "writes with the cunning and confidence of a seasoned pro", and that "the novel achieves an unexpected poignancy".
 A reviewer for RTÉ described the book as "cleverly written".